cmm/soapbox/the-year-of-linux-on-the-desktop.md

 ask).
 ### Avoid killing critical services on OOM
 Systemd/Gnome take care to setup proper cgroups and slices, use them!
-Basic idea is, only unleash preventive oomd on `app` and `background` slices (if system/session services start eating RAM uncontrollably, you have way bigger problems anyway IMO).  `machine` slice is matter of use case and opinion, which I don't (yet) have.
+Basic idea is to only unleash preventive oomd on `app` and `background` slices (if system/session services start eating RAM uncontrollably, you have way bigger problems anyway IMO).  `machine` slice is matter of use case and opinion, which I don't (yet) have.
 ## Responsiveness
 ### Swap to zram preferentially
 (Happens by itself when you enable zram swap, but you still have to at